nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Add feature `add`

-#### Actual Implementation

 The `add` feature allows users to add an item's details to the inventory.
 An item's details is made up of it's name, quantity, location, expiry date (optional), and tags (optional).

 <div markdown="span" class="alert alert-info">